George Way and Winifred Jewell Harley papers, 1907-1976

 Acquisition information:

-The papers of George Way Harley (1894-1966), missionary and physician, and his wife Winifred Jewell Harley were deposited in the Rubenstein Library by Mrs. Winifred J. Harley, 1973-1977; converted to a gift in September 1986.
+The George Way and Winifred Jewell Harley papers were deposited in the Rubenstein Library by Mrs. Winifred J. Harley, 1973-1977; converted to a gift in September 1986.

 Processing information: